 Division of Behavioral and Cognitive Sciences

-Geography and Spatial Sciences Program - Doctoral Dissertation Research Improvement Awards (GSS-DDRI)
+Human-Environment and Geographical Sciences Program - Doctoral Dissertation Research Improvement Awards (HEGS-DDRI)

 The GSS DDRI Urban Myths 2018 Webinar that occurred on November 8, 2018 was recorded.
 The entire recording is 1 hour and 6 minutes long and you may access it now via the Play Recording Link.